Spider-view: “Atlantis Attacks”

 One look at the list of issues contained in this epic may confuse you: clearly, I’ve noted issues that aren’t annuals.
 Why is that?
 Primarily, the omnibus which collects the “Atlantis Attacks” crossover included these seemingly random issues--the New Mutants issue, the Marvel Comics Presents issue, etc.--to give a complete scope of the event.
-Oddly, little of what happens in these other issues is not hugely integral to the event, mostly used as jokes or anecdotes to give a wider view of all that’s going on.
+Oddly, little of what happens in these other issues is integral to the event, mostly used as jokes or anecdotes to give a wider view of all that’s going on.
 I didn’t necessarily need to know what the Hulk was doing during this event, as he takes no part in the main action, nor was I concerned with Firebird’s whereabouts and activities during the same time.
 These inclusions aren’t integral, but relatively harmless.

 The assembled writers and artists (do yourself a favor by pausing a moment and taking a look at the talent associated with this story) on this crossover seem to have realized the company’s error on “Evolutionary War.”
 1988’s event was marked by a distinct lack of overarching story, or at least a very weak narrative, as I noted above.
 “Atlantis Attacks” wonderfully switches gears and, from the start, begins detailing a more cohesive plot.
 Deviant priestlord Ghaur (who first appeared in a Peter B. Gillis Eternals miniseries I hope to review soon) assembles a mighty force to bring the snake deity Set to Earth, plotting and conniving with others as he does.
 This arc maintains its course throughout each annual, and though some chapters work it in stronger than others, you’re given the chance to actually follow along as the plot develops.
 Ghaur’s plan involves an Atlantean war with the surface world and the kidnapping of several female superheroes as “brides” for Set.
 The dramatic tension between Earth and Atlantis mounts; female heroes are suddenly kidnapped at different intervals; villains Viper and Tyrannus move from issue to issue, weaving their plans as Ghaur’s pawns.
 Unlike “Evolutionary War,” “Atlantis Attacks” has a discernible plot.